-Under the current legal framework, all of the directors must meet the integrity requirements imposed upon statutory auditors of listed companies, and the company representatives of holding equity stakes in financial intermediaries.
-In this respect, please note that following a request from the Ministry of Economy and Finance pursuant to article 2367 of the Italian Civil Code - the agenda of the shareholders' meeting called to be held on May 22, 2014 includes a proposal of amendment of the bylaws concerning the insertion therein of stricter integrity requisites related causes of ineligibility (and disqualification from office) for the members of the board of directors.
+Under the current legal framework, all of the directors must meet the integrity requirements imposed upon statutory auditors of listed companies, and the company representatives of entities holding equity stakes in financial intermediaries.

+In addition, directors must meet the additional strict requisites of honorability provided under Article 14bis of the bylaws as approved by the extraordinary shareholders' meeting held on May 22, 2014.

-In compliance with the legal framework governing with privatizations and in accordance amendments subsequently made the Consolidated Financial Act, the bylaws also provide that the appointment of the entire board of directors must take place in accordance with the slate voting system aimed at ensuring the presence on the board of directors of members appointed by minority shareholders totaling three-tenths of the directors to be elected.
+In compliance with the legal framework governing privatizations and in accordance with the amendments subsequently made to the Consolidated Financial Act, the bylaws provide that the appointment of the entire board of directors must take place in accordance with the slate voting system aimed at ensuring the presence on the board of directors of members appointed by minority shareholders totaling three-tenths of the directors to be elected.
 In the event this number is a fraction, it is to be rounded up to the nearest integer.